UPDATE: Researching Law in Denmark

 There is no official reporting of courts’ decisions in Denmark.
-Though a database exists for court decisions, legal, economic and political obstacles prevent it from being made available to the public.
-Instead, selected cases, primarily from the higher courts, have been published since the early nineteenth century: since 1867, Ugeskrift for Retsvæsen has been the dominant source of published court practice from the High courts and the Supreme Court.
+Though a database exists for court decisions, legal, economic and political obstacles has so far prevented it from being made available to the public.
+The Court Administration is currently preparing public access to court decisions in all civil cases and expects it to be accessible in 2021.
+Instead of wide public access to case law, selected cases, primarily from the higher courts, have been published since the early nineteenth century: since 1867, Ugeskrift for Retsvæsen has been the dominant source of published court practice from the High courts and the Supreme Court.
 During the last two decades a significant number of new and specialized legal journals have surfaced and now represent specialized - but still edited - sources of court practice.
-Only few of these sources are available free of charge and without a license.
-A list of some of these databases can be found here .
+Furthermore, the Supreme Court has for some years now published all its judgments online.
 Published and edited case collections can be found in most substantive areas of law, either for teaching purposes or for practitioners.
-The two principal publishers are Djoef Publishing and Karnov Group .
+The two principal publishers are Djoef Publishing and Karnov Group.

 4.4.
 Customary Law